uprisedraco/ZigZag-Game/README.md

 # ZigZag-Game
-A game created as part of a video course.
+Game created as part of a video course.
 The goal is to change the direction of the ball to navigate through obstacles.

 Change ball direction - Left Mouse Button (LMB).
 Restart level - R.